Learn the differences between a brand, a brand identity, brand design, branding, and even marketing for companies, products, and people.

 If you’re still unsure how each different part of brand-building works together, consider this example of how it applies to a restaurant:

-- The brand design is the interior design and decor: It includes the wall colors, window treatments, artwork, furniture, serve ware, and decor, as well as the uniforms and menus.
+- The brand design is the exterior design, interior design, and visual design: It includes the hardscape, building materials, wall colors, window treatments, flooring, artwork, furniture, serveware, and decor, as well as the uniform, signage, and menu design.

-- The branding is the atmosphere and service: It’s everything done by the restaurant to stand out from the competition and make sure customers have an amazing experience, from great food and fast service to cleanliness and staff friendliness, it’s every action taken to ensure people come back again and tell their friends to visit.
+- The branding is the atmosphere and service: It’s everything done by the restaurant and its staff to stand out from the competition and make sure customers have an amazing experience.
+From great food and fast service to cleanliness and staff friendliness, it’s every action taken to ensure people come back again and tell their friends to visit.

-- The marketing is what gets people in the door: It’s the print and digital advertising, SEO, social media content, happy hour deals, special events and promotions, limited-time menu items, coupons, live music, and more.
+- The marketing is what gets new people in the door: It’s the print and digital advertising, SEO, social media content, happy hour deals, special events and promotions, sponsorships, limited-time menu items, coupons, live music, partnerships, and more.